In general, UW–Madison allows filming and still photography in the following instances:

 - You may not remove university-owned objects on location without prior approval from the university.

-- You many not drill, nail, glue or alter any campus property without prior permission from the University of Wisconsin–Madison.
+- You many not drill, nail, glue or alter any campus property without prior permission from UW–Madison.

 - If permission is granted, the production company is responsible for returning modified property to its original state unless other agreements have been made with the university.